senzing-garage/aws-cloudformation-dev-rest/README.md

     export SENZING_API_SERVER_URL=https://XXXXXXXX.amazonaws.com/api
     ```

+1. :pencil2: In the Cloudformation Stack details "Outputs" tab,
-1. :pencil2: Also, retrieve the client keystore and password secret name from the "Outputs" tab.
+   retrieve the client keystore and password secret name from the "Outputs" tab.
+   This is what it looks like in the AWS Cloudformation management console:

    ![secret name](assets/secret_name.png)